yashj0209/ruby_sinatra/README.md

    - Make a note of the OCID of the secret.
    - Now, go to the desired project and select External Connection from the resources.
    - Select type as Github and provide OCID of the secret under Personal Access Token.
-   - Finally, allow Build Service (dynamic group with DevOps Resources) to use PAT secret by writing a policy in the root compartment as: ``` Allow dynamic-group dg-with-devops-resources to manage secret-family in tenancy```
+   - Finally, allow Build Pipeline (dynamic group with DevOps Resources) to use PAT secret by writing a policy in the root compartment as: ``` Allow dynamic-group dg-with-devops-resources to manage secret-family in tenancy```

 ### Setup your Build Pipeline